javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 ## Protected properties with "deleteProperty" and "ownKeys"

 There's a widespread convention that properties and methods prefixed by an underscore `_` are internal.
-They shouldn't be accessible from outside the object.
+They shouldn't be accessed from outside the object.

 Technically, that's possible though: